 Merino Wool Socks

 I know most people love Smartwool socks and while I also like them, the best merino wool socks in my opinion are actually compression socks from Comrad.
 First I love that this company is based in LA where I live (which means I get my socks in the mail very quickly!) and I love the actual socks!
 I can wear the same pair for several days and still not get any smell or funkiness.
-I exclusively wore these on our backpacking trips this summer.
+I exclusively wore their no ankle wool socks (that they currently don’t have.
+WAH!) while hiking the John Muir Trail.
 They help keep my feet from hurting and swelling and all the while they are wool.
 If you like ankle socks, these are the ones for you.
 They now also have higher leg compression wool socks as well, so now you have more than one option.

 Yes, I even have managed to move into the world of wool shoes.
 I know.
 I am obsessed.
 Taos are adorable clogs and amazing wool quality.
 Love these.
 There are also wool shoes made by Allbird that people rave about.
 I am sure there are more coming out, but those are the wo that I currently know about.